Lunch & Learn for Leaders Series

 Lunch & Learn for Leaders Workshop Series

-Lunch & Learn for Leaders is a new FREE monthly series hosted by the Center for Transformational Leadership.
-Every third Thursday, join us at noon for a 50-minute session of learning and discussion.
+Lunch & Learn for Leaders is a monthly series hosted by the Center for Transformational Leadership.
+Every third Thursday, join us at noon for an hour-long session of learning and discussion.
 Each month we will offer a bite-size opportunity to learn valuable concepts and practices from a subject expert.
 Our wide-ranging topics are relevant to areas of mission and ministry that you, our clergy and lay leaders, have indicated are timely for your congregations.
 The Lunch & Learn for Leaders series is offered at no cost to participants through your proportional giving!

 What is a behavioral covenant?
 What are the benefits of an agreed-upon set of holy manners for your congregation’s ministry together?
 How can a covenant of this type empower you and your church leadership to address and manage members behaving badly or an emerging conflict?